Nash equilibrium computation: Potential games and Congestion games

 Their algorithm identifies a short sequence of best-response moves, that leads to an approximate equilibrium.
 They also show that, for congestion games with more general delay functions (not bounded-degree polynomial), attaining any polynomial approximation of PNE is PLS-complete.

+Del-Pia, Ferris and Michini introduce totally-unimodular (TU) CGs, where the players’ strategies are binary vectors in polyhedra defined by totally unimodular constraint matrices.
+This is a generalization of network CGs.
+They prove that: